sebastianden/tp-api/README.md

 ## Introduction

-This repository contains a simple PoC of an API to execute ad-hoc data requests against a database of user reviews.
+This repository contains a simple PoC of an API to execute ad-hoc data requests against a database of business reviews.
 The following sections will explain how to run the PoC locally, its architecture, and how to use the API itself.

 ## Prerequisites